Are you making as much profit as you think on the products and services that you offer?

 If you know your cost and you want to calculate how much to sell your product or service that will give you a profit margin of 30%, you simply need to divide that cost by 0.7.

 If your costs for a piece of business is say, £5,755 and you simply add 30%, you have calculated 30% of your cost and your sale price will be £7481.50 and your actual profit margin 23%.

 If you calculate 30% profit margin correctly, your sale price will be £8,221.43.
 That’s a not insignificant difference of £739.93.

 You can easily double-check this: £8221.43-30% = £5755.
 Or 30% of £8221.43 is £2,466.43.
 Take that away from £8221.43 and you have £5,755.

 If you want to make 35% profit margin on top of your costs then divide by 0.65.

 - 40% then divide by 0.6;

 - 50% then divide by 0.5;

 - 60% then divide by 0.4 and so on.

-Your business needs to make at least 30% net profit if it is to be financially healthy so please make sure that if you calculate your sale price from your costs that you do not inadvertently reduce your profit and weakening the financial viability of your business.
+Your business needs to make at least 30% net profit if it is to be financially healthy so please make sure that if you calculate your sale price from your costs that you do not inadvertently reduce your profit and weaken the financial viability of your business.